button/webhook-test-apps/README.md

   - For Python, `python python.py`
 5. Open up a local tunnel using [ngrok](https://ngrok.com/) to the local port specified after the previous step.
 Typically, for Node.js it will be port `5000`, for Ruby it will be port `4567`, and for Python it will be port `5000`.
 6. Set the URL given by ngrok on the [webhook dashboard](https://app.usebutton.com/webhooks).
-7. Send a test webhook using by selecting the `Ping` button on the [webhook dashboard](https://app.usebutton.com/webhooks).
+7. Send a test webhook by selecting the `Ping` button on the [webhook dashboard](https://app.usebutton.com/webhooks).